 Within that membership, Blue Cross has a dedicated team that develops, markets, and sells health insurance plans to individuals who do not have coverage from their employer.
 The Individual Business Unit insures about 183,000 lives or roughly 5% of the total membership for Blue Cross Blue Shield of Michigan.

 Despite its smaller membership size, the team has been able to contribute significantly to Blue Cross’ overall performance.
-In fact, in 2018, the team was responsible for driving 40% of the company’s overall margin.

 The individual business team is building on this momentum by leveraging data and technology to enhance and personalize customer touchpoints.
 From the welcome and onboarding of new customers to bill payment and member engagement, each interaction is facilitated carefully with the goal of fostering a positive experience for every member.